 - Simplified administration—Includes the option to restrict access to specific LDAP users/groups.

-- Multiple protocols—Various airlines protocols for connecting to any airlines or Unisys host, 3270, 5250, VT, SSL/SSH, IND$FILE/FTP/Secure FTP/SFTP.
+- Multiple protocols—Various airlines protocols for connecting to any airlines or Unisys host, 3270, 5250, VT, SSL/TLS, SSH, IND$FILE/FTP/Secure FTP/SFTP.

-- One solution for multiple hosts—Airlines hosts, Unisys mainframes, IBM mainframes, System i, UNIX/Linux, HP and OpenVMS.
+- One solution for multiple hosts—Airlines hosts, Unisys mainframes, IBM System z (Mainframe), IBM System i (AS/400), UNIX/Linux, HP and OpenVMS.